 What Are My Options Under the FDBPA?

 If you feel like you have been a victim of a violation of the FDBPA, contact an attorney.
 The skilled and experienced staff at the BLC Law Center is ready to set up your free initial consultation today.
 Please give us a call us at (800) 551-7922 to get the ball rolling.
 You may be able to recover damages up to any judgment a debt buyer may have obtained against you that was outside the statute of limitations or more.
-The court can also award attorney fees and court costs for our firm having to force them to comply with this law.
+The court can also award attorney fees and court costs for San Diego Bankruptcy Attorney firm having to force them to comply with this law.
 The recovery could be substantial, especially if the debt buyer/collector has a history of poor behavior.

 For example, if a Debt Collection company (MCT Collection Services, Inc.) sends you to a letter requesting payment on a debt you owed to Chase Bank, then you may have a FDBPA claim that could not only alleviate you from having to pay the debt, but possibly allow you to obtain receive an award of damages from this Debt Buyer for violating the FDBPA.
-Therefore, if you get a debt collection notice from a company you never borrowed money from attempting to collect on the debt, call our office at 1-800-551-7922 in order to let our trained lawyers examine your situation and get you the results you deserve.
+Therefore, if you get a debt collection notice from a company you never borrowed money from attempting to collect on the debt, call our office at 1-800-551-7922 in order to let our trained lawyers in San Diego examine your situation and get you the results you deserve.

 Other Bankruptcy Lawyer Related Services We Offer Are : Chapter 13, Chapter 7, FDCPA Violations, Rosenthal / RFDCPA Claims, TCPA Claims, FCRA Claims, FDCPA Claims, Collection Disputes / Defenses